 The CC Certificate helps us work together to build an equitable, accessible, and innovative world through sharing open knowledge and culture.

-Welcome to the Creative Commons Certificate!
-The Certificate is an in-depth course about CC licenses, open practices and the ethos of the Commons.
-The course is composed of readings, quizzes, discussions, and practical exercises to develop learners’ open skills.
+Welcome to the Creative Commons Certificate program!
+The Certificate program offers in-depth courses about CC licenses, open practices and the ethos of the Commons.
+Courses are composed of readings, quizzes, discussions, and practical exercises to develop learners’ open skills.
 We provide personalized engagement with expert facilitators and copyright lawyers in the field, and offer a 1:25 (max) ratio of facilitators to course participants.

 Currently we offer a CC Certificate for GLAM, a CC Certificate for Academic Librarians, and a CC Certificate for Educators.
-Courses are open to everyone, from university students and entry-level professionals to experts in the fields of library science and education (more fields forthcoming).
+Courses are open to everyone, from university students and entry-level professionals to experts in the fields of library science, education, and cultural heritage.

-Please note that earning a Creative Commons (CC) certificate will not authorize you to provide legal advice, represent your opinions as official interpretations of CC tools, or speak on behalf of CC or its Network Chapters.
+Please note that earning a Creative Commons (CC) digital credential will not authorize you to provide legal advice, represent your opinions as official interpretations of CC tools, or speak on behalf of CC or its Network Chapters.